Figuring out which debt to attack first is always a challenge.

 Finally, state tax programs as it pertains to mortgages can vary greatly.
 Be sure to understand how your mortgage can affect your property taxes and state income taxes.

 Most borrowers will probably find that the mortgage interest deduction is a much bigger benefit and that having it reduces the effective interest rate of the home loan.
-Put another way, the cost of the interest your home loan is much lower because you are able to deduct much of it.
+Put another way, the cost of the interest on your home loan is usually lower because you get a deduction.

 If there is a possibility that you will be benefiting from either of these programs, putting your extra money towards your mortgage might make more sense.